 Katie and the Invisible Umbrella

-Katie’s grandmother had all sorts of beautiful, but rather old fashioned, magical things.
+Katie’s Grandmother had all sorts of beautiful, but rather old fashioned, magical things.
 Many of them weren’t so useful these days, because science has caught up with magic in so many ways.
 For instance, before electric kettles were invented, witches had magic cauldrons that boiled the water without any need to put them on the fire.
-Well Katie’s Grandma still used one of those to make her tea and coffee.
-Before phones were invented, witches used to call one another using crystal balls, and Katie’s Grandma absolutely refused to get a mobile phone or a computer, so if you wanted to send her a text message, you had to use a crystal ball.
-And of course she still kept a witch’s broomstick, though these days most witches prefer to drive a car or take the bus, because broomsticks are not very comfortable, and it’s all too easy to slide off them and hurt yourself.
+Well, Katie’s Grandma still used one of those to make her tea and coffee.
+And before phones were invented, witches used to call one another using crystal balls, and Katie’s Grandma absolutely refused to get a mobile phone or a computer, so if you wanted to send her a text message, you had to use a crystal ball.
+And of course she still kept a witch’s broomstick, though of course these days most witches prefer to drive a car or take the bus, because broomsticks are not very comfortable.

-One of Grandma’s most beautiful possessions was her umbrella.
-It had a golden handle that was shaped like the head of a griffin.
+But one of Grandma’s most beautiful possessions was her umbrella.
+It had a golden handle that was shaped like a head of a griffin.
 The fabric was decorated with old fashioned magic symbols, which Katie could not understand, because these days most witches learn to do spells in modern languages like English or French.
 But they were very beautiful and Katie loved looking at them.

-Grandma was always a little scatty, even in her younger days, but as she got older, she became more and more forgetful.
-One day she left her umbrella in the patisserie.
+Grandma was always a little scatty, even in her young days, but as she got older, she became more and more forgetful.
+One day she left her umbrella in the patisserie shop.
 She only realised that she no longer had it when it rained the following Wednesday.
 She remembered that it had been raining when she visited the patisserie.
-The shop was near to where Katie lived, and so Katie went to fetch it.
+And as the shop was near to where Katie lived, Katie went to fetch it.
 As Katie left the shop, it began to rain, and naturally, she opened the umbrella.